 - Minimize Damage to Your Furniture And Other Items

 Once the water has been drained and mopped up, you should remove all items from your basement and place them somewhere safe where they can be dried off or gradually dry – your back yard or garage, for example.
 If you have a carpet installed in your basement, it will unfortunately need to remove it if you want to be sure that your basement is completely dry.
 Depending on the severity of the situation, you may be able to save the carpet and reinstall it once everything’s back to normal.
 Leaving it in the basement, however, will almost certainly create a situation where damp and mold will flourish and create a very uncomfortable living environment.
 It can also cause further damage to your floors and walls as they never get to properly and completely dry.

 Even if you are fairly confident that your basement has been cleared and dried thoroughly, they don’t typically receive a great deal of fresh air and light, both of which are factors for mold formation.
 Clean your walls properly with a soapy solution and dry it down thoroughly afterwards.
 If you spot any damage to drywalls, they will need to be removed and replaced entirely.
 Place fans and dehumidifiers in the basement to draw out the moisture as much as possible.
 You can also get antifungal spray at your local hardware store, which can be sprayed to kill off any mold that may begin to grow there.

 - Prevent Floods before They Happen, Or From Happening Again

 Once everything has returned to normal, you should take the time to find out exactly what caused the flooding and ensure that any risks are eliminated.
 Factors like cracks in the foundation, faulty water pumps or broken pipes should all be carefully inspected.

-If you do find yourself in this unfortunate situation, it’s wisest to trust an expert to help with your flooded basement repair.
+If you do find yourself in this unfortunate situation, it’s wisest to trust an expert to help with your flood cleaning littleton co.
 Contact us today for friendly, swift assistance.